ibrahimGamal01/Multiple_Directories_Web_scraping/10.airsoftpal --X/README.md

-# Nearly impossible to extract organized data from
+# Nearly impossible to extract organized data from this site